java-to-kotlin/kotlin-tdd-workshop/README.md

+## Bowling workshop

-How to fake serial comms with fake hardware using TCP/IP
+## How to fake serial comms with fake hardware

-1. Run the fake hardware on port 3000 (for example).
-2. Run Gradle task installDist to build the control app
+1. Run the `workshop` Gradle task to compile the components and install the components and scripts in the workshop/ directory.
-3. Run: `3<>/dev/tcp/localhost/3000 ./build/install/bowling/bin/bowling $NUMBER_OF_PLAYERS`

-To fake the hardware with netcat, run: `nc -lk 3000`.
-Hardware commands will be written to the terminal, and you can enter hardware events in the terminal.

-When you run the app, you will see the command "RESET".
-Respond by typing "READY".
-Then type "PINFALL $N"  (e.g. "PINFALL 1" for one pin down, "PINFALL 10" for a strike, etc.).
-You will then see a hardware command "SET PARTIAL" or "SET FULL".
-Respond with another PINFALL event.
+2. Before the workshop, switch to the mobbing branch in which participants write code to implement the controller
+3. Run `./workshop/run-components` to start the console, fake-pinsetter and multiplexer
+4. The controller must read from the file `workshop/pipes/multiplexer-to-controller` and write to `workshop/pipes/controller-to-multiplexer`.

+After running `./workshop/run-components` you can run `./workshop/stdio-controller` in another terminal to manually demo the behaviour of the controller.
+Lines sent to the controller will be displayed on the terminal, and you can enter commands to the pinsetter and console to drive the game logic.